timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_WindowBase_ArrangeCore.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/WindowBase.cs#L300" title="View the source code">View Source</a>

 #### Parameters
+<dl><dt>  Rect</dt><dd>The final arrange rect.</dd></dl>

+##
-<dl><dt>  Rect</dt><dd>The final arrange rect.</dd></dl>The layout logic for top-level windows is different than for other controls because they don't have a parent, meaning that many layout properties handled by the default ArrangeCore (such as margins and alignment) make no sense.
+The layout logic for top-level windows is different than for other controls because they don't have a parent, meaning that many layout properties handled by the default ArrangeCore (such as margins and alignment) make no sense.

 ## See Also